What sort of school are we?

 - to empower young people to fully engage in the leadership and development of their school and local community.

 As a school we support the Co-operative values, students are explicitly taught about them and how to apply them to their daily life:

 Self-help – we help people to help themselves

 Self-responsibility – we take responsibility for, and answer to our actions

 Democracy – we give our staff and students a say in how we run our school

 Equality – all voices are treated the same

 Equity – we carry out our business of teaching in a way that is fair and unbiased

 Solidarity – we share interests and common purposes with our members and other Co-operatives.

-The next AGM of the trust takes places on 23rd April 2019:
+The most recent AGM of the trust took place on 23rd April 2019: